mapme-initiative/Project-Locations-workflow-guide/docs/updating-existing-data.md

 ## Data not yet on ODP (PLM older than v4)

-If the collection of Project Locations has begun with an **older PLM template** and have not yet been published on the <span class="glossary-term" data-term="odp">ODP</span>:
+If the collection of Project Locations has begun with an **older PLM template**:

 1. Download the **latest PLM (v4)** from the [Project Locations Model](https://mapme-initiative.github.io/project_location_model/annex1.html).
 2. **Manually transfer** existing data from the older template into the new file.